 - 1. If the command name contains no slashes, the shell attempts to locate it.
 If there exists a shell function by that name, that function is invoked as described in Section 3.3 [Shell Functions], page 14. - 2.
 If the name does not match a function, the shell searches for it in the list of shell builtins.
-If a match is found, that builtin is invoked. - 3.
-If the name is neither a shell function nor a builtin, and contains no slashes, Bash searches each element of \$PATH for a directory containing an executable file by that name.
+If a match is found, that builtin is invoked.

+- 3. If the name is neither a shell function nor a builtin, and contains no slashes, Bash searches each element of \$PATH for a directory containing an executable file by that name.
 Bash uses a hash table to remember the full pathnames of executable files to avoid multiple PATH searches (see the description of hash in Section 4.1 [Bourne Shell Builtins], page 35).
 A full search of the directories in \$PATH is performed only if the command is not found in the hash table.
-If the search is unsuccessful, the shell prints an error message and returns an exit status of 127. - 4.
+If the search is unsuccessful, the shell searches for a defined shell function named command_not_found_handle.
+If that function exists, it is invoked with the original command and the original command's arguments as its arguments, and the function's exit status becomes the exit status of the shell.
+If that function is not defined, the shell prints an error message and returns an exit status of 127. - 4.
 If the search is successful, or if the command name contains one or more slashes, the shell executes the named program in a separate execution environment.
 Argument 0 is set to the name given, and the remaining arguments to the command are set to the arguments supplied, if any. - 5.
-If this execution fails because the file is not in executable format, and the file is not a directory, it is assumed to be a shell script and the shell executes it as described in Section 3.8 [Shell Scripts], page 32. - 6.
+If this execution fails because the file is not in executable format, and the file is not a directory, it is assumed to be a shell script and the shell executes it as described in Section 3.8 [Shell Scripts], page 34. - 6.
 If the command was not begun asynchronously, the shell waits for the command to complete and collects its exit status.